petermunro/petermunro.github.io/06-websockets.md

 ---
 ## Further exercises for the reader

+1. A nice feature of chat systems is to display "joe is typing a message..." when joe starts typing.
+Implement this functionality.
-1. If you empty the 'message' input, make "is typing a message..." disappear.
+2. If you empty the 'message' input, make "is typing a message..." disappear.
-2. Display a list of users
+3. Display a list of users
-3. Send a private message to just one user
+4. Send a private message to just one user